SolaceTraining/solace-workshop-scs/codelab.md

 * Boss - Thank's tweet master!
 You've done an excellent job today - take the rest of the day off and go get yourself a drink!
 * Developer - That's Possible!

-Hopefully you not only learned how to use Spring Cloud Streams today, but also got a solid understanding of how implementing an event-driven architecture allows for loose coupling between your apps which enables rapid addition of new functionality.
+Hopefully you not only learned how to use Spring Cloud Streams today, but also how it enables developers to concentrate on achieving business goals by removing the need to learn messaging APIs.
+You should also now have a solid understanding of how implementing an event-driven architecture allows for loose coupling between your apps which enables rapid addition of new functionality.

 ### Continued learning topics:

+This course was just an introduction to Spring Cloud Streams, but we've included some resources below if you're interested in learning more about it or some of the features that complement it!
+Happy Learning :)

 * [Error Handling](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#spring-cloud-stream-overview-error-handling)
 * [Content Based Routing](https://docs.spring.io/spring-cloud-stream/docs/current/reference/htmlsingle/#_using_streamlistener_for_content_based_routing)
 * [Functional Composition with Spring Cloud Functions](http://cloud.spring.io/spring-cloud-stream/spring-cloud-stream.html#_functional_composition)